Qualifications

 2023 – Built my second workshop in Ballarat, Australia.

-2024 – Polished a second katana by Go Yoshihiro.
+2024 – Polished a second katana by Gō Yoshihiro, which has since passed Juyo Tōken.

 2025 – Named as the new Secretary for the Gōshū Nihon Bijutsu Tōken Hozon Kai.